This is why matcha is so amazing

 FUN FACT: Did you know that there are only three known naturally occurring sources of L-theanine found in nature?
 It is found in the green tea plant (Camellia Sinensis) that produces matcha and all teas, a mushroom called Boletus badius, and a plant called Guayusa.

-Matcha is rich antioxidants known as Polyphenols and EGCg
+Matcha contains antioxidants known as Polyphenols and EGCg

 What are Polyphenols?

 Polyphenols are micronutrients that we get through certain plant-based foods like matcha.
-They are rich in antioxidants and have numerous health benefits that help fend off free radicals, the molecules that nutritionists believe are responsible for accelerated aging, tissue damage, and inflammatory issues.
+They are considered antioxidants and have numerous health benefits that help fend off free radicals, the molecules that nutritionists believe are responsible for accelerated aging, tissue damage, and inflammatory issues.

 You may have seen the word astringency pop up from time to time as you learn more about the health benefits of matcha.
 Polyphenols are responsible for astringency and bitterness in teas (like matcha) and wine, which is a taste experience that causes a dry sensation on the tongue.